Atom Heart Mother (suite): Attempted film use

 Stanley Kubrick wanted to use this track for his film A Clockwork Orange; however, the band refused permission.
 Kubrick did, however, include the album cover in the film.
-It can be seen on a shelf in the music shop scene.
+It can be seen on a shelf in the music shop scene alongside The Beatles' album Magical Mystery Tour.
 Years later, Kubrick refused Roger Waters permission to use audio samples from his film 2001: A Space Odyssey on Waters' solo album Amused to Death.